-One people with four souls
+One people with four five souls

 Tiago Barossa di Tassato Regario, considering his next move.